CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-1.md

    > here is what each of these options for -
    >   - **Keyword Search:** Used for traditional search experiences based on exact keywords.It indexes text so users can find information through keyword matching, without AI reasoning.
-   >   - **RAG (Retrieval-Augmented Generation):** Combines document retrieval with AI generation.It ingests text (and simple OCR images) so an AI agent can provide grounded, context-aware answers.
+   >   - **RAG (Retrieval-Augmented Generation):** Combines document retrieval with AI generation.
+It ingests text (and simple OCR images) so an AI agent can provide grounded, context-aware answers.
    >   - **Multimodal RAG:** Extends RAG to handle complex visual content like diagrams, tables, workflows, or charts.It enables AI to interpret both text and visual elements for richer, insight-based responses.

 1. Once selected, in the next page, on connect to your data step, configure the parameters as given below and click on **Next (4)**.